 We provide advice, assistance and representation in relation to the initial investigation into the death and any inquest that might have to take place before a Coroner's Court or a public inquiry.
 We try to encourage a process that is as open, transparent and accountable as possible.

 From the outset, we will help the families to put their questions and requests for relevant documents to the state agencies involved.
 We work closely with independent pathologists and other relevant experts to ensure that all available forensic evidence has been captured and interpreted properly.

 Where appropriate, we seek to ensure that any other independent evidence that might be available from witnesses is obtained and made available to the official investigation.

 In the event that individuals are suspected of having caused or contributed to the death, actively or through a failure to take care, we seek to ensure that those people are brought to account for their conduct.

 We provide advice, assistance and representation in relation to any formal complaint process that might have to be initiated or any challenge that may have to be brought against decisions made by the relevant authorities.

 At an appropriate stage, we provide advice, assistance and representation in relation to other routes to achieve redress, including civil claims for compensation where necessary.

 We specialise in representing those who have suffered ill-treatment or abuse of power at the hands of the police and other detaining authorities.Find out more >

-The focus of our work is holding those in power to account and obtaining redress for those who are detained wrongly or in very poor conditions.Find out more >
+The focus of Bhatt Murphy’s immigration detention and migrant rights work is holding those in power to account and obtaining redress for migrants who are wrongly detained, held in poor conditions or unlawfully affected by the Home Office’s ‘hostile environment’ policies.Find out more >